“Love does not consists of gazing at each other, but at looking in the same direction.”

 Perfect for a dip and a snorkel.

-Ever since we arrived to Greece I have been waiting on pins and needles because I knew he wanted it to happen here.
+Since arriving in Greece, I been waiting on pins and needles because I knew he wanted it to happen there.
 However, we were in Greece for a total of one month so he really kept me on my toes!